-The Breathing Project is giving up the space and ending its programming this summer.
+The Breathing Project is giving up the space and ending its programming at the end of July 2017.
 (See the announcement.)
 This space has served as an “incubator” as we’ve grown Babies! classes into the thriving hive they are now.
 Keeping our existing space will nurture the growth of our project — the current location is central and easily accessible via public transit and it is known to caregivers who have brought their babies here over the years.

 Q. When Babies Project takes over The Breathing Project space, will anything from The Breathing Project continue (besides the Babies sessions)?

 A. Yes, while much of our programming will be oriented to babies and their caregivers, we’re also excited about our offerings for adults!
 Many of these offerings are a continuation and/or evolution of existing classes, workshops and events — and they’re all informed by a Body-Mind Centering approach to exploring and learning.

 Amy and Sarah will continue their weekly movement classes, some of them with name and/or focus changes.
 These classes include Adults (co-taught by Amy & Sarah), Developmental Fundamentals (Amy), Patterns & Pathways (Sarah) and Movement for Any Body (Sarah).